calebcordry/pairing-setup/README.md

 `curl -s https://raw.githubusercontent.com/jhogan4288/pairing-setup/master/pairing-setup.sh | bash`

-For students in hrsf76, this link is available on my Slack profile (@james) for easy access on a fresh pairing station.
+The fastest way to access the above command on a new pairing station is to type `github.com/jhogan4288` in the Chrome address bar, then click the "pairing-setup" repo.
+For students in hrsf76, this link is also available on my Slack profile (@james) for reference.

 If anything gets borked, rebooting your pairing station will re-image it back to its daily starting configuration.